michael-ortiz/aws-github-actions-terraform-workflow/README.md

 ## Manual Approval for Applies

-To use manual approvals, you must pass an `environment` input to the workflow and in GitHub, and configure and `Environment` in your reposiutory Settings.
-Ensure the name of the environemnt matches the name of the environment created on the settings page.
+To use manual approvals, you must pass an `environment` input to the workflow and in GitHub, and configure and `Environment` in your repository Settings.
+Ensure the name of the environment matches the name of the environment created on the settings page.

 More information on how to set this up here: